 Alas, the Pixel Fold does not beat Samsung on price.
 The Pixel Fold starts at $1,799, which is exactly what the Galaxy Z Fold 4 costs.
 (And what the Galaxy Z Fold 5 is expected to cost when it arrives later this year.)
 Also, the bezels on this foldable are pretty thick and the crease is pretty visible.
 I had a chance to go hands on with the Pixel Fold and these are my impressions so far.

-Google Pixel Fold rumored release date
+Google Pixel Fold specs

-Google Pixel Fold price
+Google Pixel Fold release date and price

 Google Pixel Fold design

 The first thing you notice about the Pixel Fold is that the 5.8-inch cover display is wide enough that you don't feel squished when trying to type.
 This is a welcome change compared to the taller but narrower 6.2-inch front screen on the Galaxy Z Fold 4.